mittaltushar014/flask_api_crud/README.md

     pip install -r requirements.txt

->Read documentation for how to create url for getting the response.

 >Start Elasticsearch, Redis and Celery.
     Elasticsearch -> sudo -i service elasticsearch start
     Celery -> celery -A app.celery worker --loglevel=info